 The Barstow family took advantage of the school attached to Hooley Hill Wesleyan Methodist Church

 (aka Guide Lane Wesleyan Methodist chapel).
-We know through church registers that they were
+We know through church registers that they

 parishioners and also from local newspaper reports.